jpa458/housemon/docs/messages.md

   This is also the same object each time, so don't try to store it.
 The fields are mostly self-explanitory.
 The bytes are as they come from the rf12demo sketch.
-That is, the first byte is the node is, followed by the rest of the data.
+That is, the first byte is the node id, followed by the rest of the data.

 drivers briq